Planning to get a Shih Poo dog and have concerns about the breed’s health-related issues. Keep reading to know more about Shih Poo’s health.

 Unfortunately, there is no cure for Sebaceous Adenitis and the affected dogs may need to be treated for their whole life.
 You may need to use antiseptic and antibiotic shampoos, anti-inflammatory therapy, or some common dietary supplements such as Vitamin A and Omega-3 fatty acids, etc.

 Progressive Retinal Atrophy

-Progressive Retinal Atrophy is a group of genetic diseases of the retina in dogs, commonly in some specific breeds of dogs such as Cardigan Welsh Corgi, Poodle, Mastiffs, Siberian Husky, and many others.
-Shih Poo inherits it from Poodles and it can lead to blindness.
-A puppy can inherit it from either one or both the parents.
+Progressive Retinal Atrophy is a group of genetic diseases of the retina in dogs, commonly in some specific breeds of dogs such as Cardigan Welsh Corgi, Poodle, Mastiffs, Siberian Husky, etc. Shih Poo inherits it from Poodles and it may lead to blindness.

-Also known as PRA, the Progressive Retinal Atrophy is a painless disease but the quality of your dog’s life is affected a bit.
-If you feel your Shih Poo or any other dog feels difficulty seeing, you must get them checked by a vet.
+Also known as PRA, Progressive Retinal Atrophy is a painless disease but your dog’s living style may be badly affected.
+If you feel your Shih Poo or any other dog feels difficulty seeing, missing treats, or bumping into walls, you must get them checked by a vet.

-Keratoconjunctivitis Sicca is a common condition of the cornea in dogs and is also known as “Dry Eye”.
+Keratoconjunctivitis Sicca is a common condition of the cornea in dogs which is also known as “Dry Eye”.
 It causes when microscopic tear glands of the eyes are damaged and do not lubricate the cornea of the eye.
-And, it results in inflammation and irritation, and your pups may hold their eyes shut to avoid irritation.
-It may also reduce your dog’s vision if the conditions are severe and not treated well.
+It results in inflammation and irritation, and your pups may hold their eyes shut to avoid irritation.
+Keratoconjunctivitis Sicca may also reduce your dog’s vision if the conditions are severe and not treated well.

-So, these were the seven most common diseases a Shih Poo may develop.
-To avoid most of the genetic issues and diseases, it is recommended to get a Shih Poo puppy from a reputable Shih Poo breeder and ask for the health certificates and other necessary information before you get a dog.
+So, these were the six most common health-related issues a Shih Poo may develop.
+To avoid most genetic issues and diseases, it is recommended to get a Shih Poo puppy from a reputable Shih Poo breeder and ask for the health certificates and other necessary information before you get a dog.